coryarcangel/coryarcangel.com/_things-i-made/2011-105-jay-z-blue.md

 medium: General Motors custom blue paint on wall
 dims: Dimensions Variable
 pitch: Licensed Jay-Z blue color.​
-ps: "<p>​Jay-Z has his own color blue FYI, and I&nbsp;licensed it from his company to use for painting one wall in an&nbsp;exhibition.&nbsp;"
+ps: "​Jay-Z has his own color blue FYI, and I&nbsp;licensed it from his company to use for painting one wall in an&nbsp;exhibition.&nbsp;"
 live_url:
 related:
 youtube: